How To Hold A Bowling Ball

 When holding your bowling ball, there are several things that you need to keep in mind.

 Finally, make sure that your palm faces outward towards the floor.
-By doing this, you will be able to avoid having any part of your hands come into contact with the lane.
+By doing this, you can avoid having any part of your hands come into contact with the lane.

 How To Bowl Your Bowling Ball